CupNoodles27/DRG-Tips-and-Tricks/README.md

   * This only really works as host.
 If you’re a client, flick your mouse sideways.

 <br><br>

+* The MULE no longer uses the same pathfinding as the bugs.

 * Pickaxe swing canceling used to be much stronger and would let you mine significantly faster.
 [Source](https://www.reddit.com/r/DeepRockGalactic/comments/azgngb/demonstrating_q_mining/)